josephbeuysmum/Dertisch/README.md

 -   `E` Entrées
 -   `S` Sommelier

-As you can see, in `SWITCHES` vowels refer to food and consonants refer to people.
+As you can see, in `SWITCHES` vowels refer to food and consonants to people.

 Sous Chefs
 ----------